marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ---
 lang: en
-title: How to add a timer to social media
+title: 'Chronically Online: How to Set Limits on Social Media'
 date: 2025-03-07
-description: 'Learn how to effectively limit time on Instagram, TikTok, and other social media apps with built-in features and specialized timer apps for better productivity.'
+description: 'Learn how to effectively limit time on Instagram, TikTok, and other social media apps with built-in features and specialized timer apps.'
 keywords: ["social media timer", "block social media", "timer for tiktok", "digital detox", "productivity", "screen time management", "instagram timer", "youtube time limit"]
 image: /assets/blog/social-media-timer/preview.jpg
 imageAlt: An hourglass over screenshots of addictive apps, such as TikTok, Instagram, or games.